djhmateer/djhmateer.github.io/_posts/2023-04-21-python pipenv.md

 <!-- [![alt text](/assets/2022-09-15/cookie.jpg "email")](/assets/2022-09-15/cookie.jpg) -->

 To make dependencies easier in dev and production, I use `pipenv`.

+Here is an example of my production VM build script with pipenv at the bottom

 ```bash
 # Python 3.8.2 comes with Ubuntu 20_04 but we want newer